Reference Book

 * If the burned area is covered by fabric, run cold water over the fabric.

-* If a wide area is burned, use the hose or bucket to pour cold water, or wet a large clean fabric such as a sheet to cover the entire area.
+* If a wide area is burned, use the hose or bucket to pour cold water, or wet a large clean fabric such as a sheet

 * If a child has widespread burns, put him or her in the bath tub with cold water (during warmer months).